 A boat having received a black flag has 3 laps maximum to exit the race course.
-Any laps done after the initial 3 laps will not be counted.
+Any laps done after the initial 3

 Chequered black & white: Race completed,

 Green: Race commenced/recommenced.

 48. PUBLICITY

 The organising club and national authority can request that any offences advertising or any that conflicts with the sponsor or sponsors may request it to be covered throughout the duration of the race.
 All other aspects - see rule 203.051.